 Yes, a distracted driving conviction will damage your clean driving record and increase your insurance rates.
 Some insurers will not renew a driver with a distracted driving conviction.
 Some companies increase rates for drivers with distracted driving convictions by 10 to 20%.
 Bottom line: A distracted driving conviction will mean you will pay more for auto insurance.

 At-fault accidents can increase the price of your auto insurance.
-Ontario has a no-fault auto insurance system, which means that regardless of who is at fault in an accident, your insurance company deals with any claims associated with the accident.
+Ontario has a no-fault auto insurance system, which means that regardless of who is at fault in an accident, your insurance company deals with their own insured for any claims associated with the accident.

 Ontario's no-fault auto insurance system does not mean no one is deemed to be at fault when there is an accident.
 This is a common misunderstanding of the no-fault auto insurance system.
 Fault is determined in auto accidents.
 This is done by the insurance companies following established at-fault rules, and these determinations are used by insurance companies when assessing what auto insurance premiums they will charge.

 Insurance companies must apply to the Financial Services Commission of Ontario (FSCO) if they want to increase or decrease their rates.
-“FSCO determines whether the proposed rates are reasonable and justified, reviews and approves each company’s criteria for setting rates, and reviews its underwriting rules — the grounds the company uses to determine if it will sell auto insurance to a consumer,” notes FSCO.
+"FSCO determines whether the proposed rates are reasonable and justified, reviews and approves each company's criteria for setting rates, and reviews its underwriting rules and guidelines the company uses to determine if it will sell auto insurance to a consumer," notes FSCO.